ydb-platform/tpcc/README.md

 This is a fork of [BenchBase](https://github.com/cmu-db/benchbase), with the following enhancements:
 1. Added support for [YDB](https://ydb.tech) (TPC-C only).
 2. Fixed some performance issues in the original benchbase to speed up the benchmark.
-3. To address issues with running high number of warehouses, we added support for virtual threads (requires Java >= 19, we have tested on Java 20).
+3. To address issues with running high number of warehouses, we added support for virtual threads (requires Java >= 20).
 4. Significantly reduced the memory footprint of the benchmark.

 Short decriptions of branches: